anotherRedbeard/web-api-demo-container/README.md

 2. build-deploy
     - Builds the container, tags the image, and deploys it to container registry.
     - Deploys the container to the app service and sets up the config so it can get the image again for scaling and failures.

+### `deploy-app-service-image-only.yml`

+The workflow deploys a new version of the code to a container, pushes it to the registry and then updates the app service 'stage' slot with the new image revision.
+This assumes that all of the infrastructure is already in place (see previous workflow `deploy-app-service.yml`).
+It has 2 separate stages: build-deploy, swap-slot

+1. build-deploy
+    - Builds the container, tags the image, and deploys it to container registry.
+    - Deploys the container to the app service
+2. swap-slot
+    - Uses the environment parameter to ensure that a manual approval can be done before swapping the slots
+    - Swaps the stage slot to the production slot once it has been approved